Woovie/palworld-server-helper/README.md

 # Palworld Discord Bot

+## Features

+- Custom allowlist solution using rcon to read the player list and compare Steam IDs to the allowed list.
+- Execute some RCON commands from Discord.

 ## Expectations

 You have some Python experience, Linux experience, and Discord bot experience.
 I simply do not have the time to help everyone, I'm sorry.